 Welcome to The Mars Lab

 The Mars Lab is a both a Mars Yard (a re-creation of the Martian surface) and a robotics lab established within Sydney’s Powerhouse Museum.
-It engages young people at high school in the search for life on Mars and the technologies which enable that search.
+Mars Lab education programs engage young people at high school in the search for life on Mars and the technologies which enable that search.

 Suitable for Years 7-10

 IF WE FIND LIFE ON MARS: MEET NASA’S CHRIS MCKAY